cuemacro/finmarketpy/README.md

 # Installation

-You can install the library using the below.
+You can install the library using the below (better to get the newest version from repo, as opposed to releases).
 After installation:
 * Make sure you edit the MarketConstants file

 ```